pdebruic/smalltalk-abtesting/repository/ABTesting.package/ABUser.class/README.md

 This is just a User class for testing the AB Testing package.
-You should just add a #abTests Dictionary to your user class for your application.